core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 Accessing BLE devices via CoAP without application specific gateways.
 Any required information about the application can be expressed in the SCHC context.

+## Additional use of advertisements

+In the current specification,
+advertisements are used to indicate that CoAP-over-GATT is being used.

+Two more uses of them are being considered:

+* Some resource metadata might already be transported in advertisements.

+  These would need to be compact (in the order of magnitude of 10 bytes or less), and could contain data otherwise only discovered by querying the .well-known/core resource, or (hashes of) AS and audience values for ACE to facilitate connection creation with a device known by its managed identity.

+* Advertisements could contain broadcast CoAP messages.

+  Given that these non-traditional responses can not have embedded requests (as defined in {{?I-D.bormann-core-responses}}) due to size contraints, a mechanism such as {{?I-D.ietf-core-observe-multicast-notifications}} could be used to distribute some consensus request.

 # IANA considerations

 ## Uniform Resource Identifier (URI) Schemes